 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.
-For pancreatic cancer, it is important for the staging to be done at a center with experience in staging pancreatic cancer.
+For pancreatic cancer, it is important for the staging to be done at a medical center with experience in staging pancreatic cancer.

 This type of pancreatic cancer can be surgically removed.
 The tumor may be located only in the pancreas or extends beyond it, but it has not grown into important arteries or veins in the area.
 There is no evidence that the tumor has spread to areas outside of the pancreas.
 Approximately 10% to 15% of patients are diagnosed with this stage.